 I remember having a very good time with this film.
-I am glad about this analysis pointing out the usual main character.
+I am glad about this analysis pointing out the unusual main character.
 I wish for more variety and diversity in the stories we tell ourselves.

 The immensity of space, the humbling vastness.
 I lack words and feelings and fail to comprehend.
 Amazing.

 Wichtige und klare Gedanken zu vielen Themen und Problematiken den Kapitalismus betreffend.
 Sehr hörenswert trotz teilweiser tonaler Übersteuerung und den mitunter etwas fragwürdigen Fragen.

 Living in a thin moist layer on a small wet rock (Everything you need to know about Earth in 7 minutes)

 What can a technologist do about climate change?
 (A personal view by Bret Victor of worrydream.com)